-- She credits the content creator/website source at the end of her description so you know where you’re going before you click;
+- She credits the content creator/website source at the end of her description (in parentheses) so you know where you’re going before you click.

 Wellness expert content creation

-The Naughty Nutritionists – Look inside these wellness experts’ fridges
+Naughty Nutrition: Look inside these wellness experts’ fridges

 What I like about this post:

-- It’s “behind the scenes” to get info that’s not normally shared online;
+- It’s “behind the scenes” so you get info that’s not normally shared online.

-- You can actually see into people’s fridges with the photos;
+- You can actually see into people’s fridges with the photos (show, not just tell).

 - Each contributor has their photo, bio, and links beside their info.